ncatlab/nlab-content/pages/5/2/4/7/27425/content.md

 ### Variations on the definition

 Sometimes one wants the triangle inequality to be multiplicative rather than additive, and the identity to have weight one.
-(One can imagine for example the exchange rates between different currencies.)
+(One can imagine for example exchange rates between different currencies.)
 Alternatively, one can take the logarithm of the weights (but then one needs to allow negative weights).

 Similarly, sometimes one wants to replace the sum by a maximum or minimum.